Hi, I’m Kate!

 "This book is a godsend for parents who want to help their atypical kids blossom and thrive while also caring for themselves.
 Kate Lynch provides a desperately needed roadmap through challenging territory."

-Her courses, workshops and retreats are welcoming, friendly and intuitive, and reflect her core values: empathy, integrity, equity and respect.
-She encourages a collective sense of belonging.
+Her courses, workshops and retreats are welcoming, friendly, and intuitive, and reflect her core values: empathy, integrity, equity, and respect.
+Kate encourages a collective sense of belonging.

 Kate's students include highly sensitive, empathetic people who want to break cycles and co-create a more inclusive future.